How Much Does It Cost to Build a Website for a Small Business? Cost Breakdown by Type of Website, Team, and Location

 Trite statement, but custom websites allow you unlimited customization of the customer and user experience for your business.

-The more coding and customization are required, the higher will be the small business website development cost.
+The more coding and customization are required, the higher will be the cost of a website for a small business.
 More pages mean more coding and, ultimately, a higher price.

 Let’s look at the pros and cons of custom websites.